A subtrope of Ethnic Magician

 - The latest season of Heroes has an African bushman with the power to "spirit walk."
 The powers don't come directly from shamanism, but they're still pretty much yoked to the shamanic motif.
 He also has the weird ability to extend his power to his headphones so when Matt puts them on, he sees the future too.
 He also is making Matt get a totem, a turtle.

 - A few episodes of Roswell feature an elderly Native American called River Dog, who leads a ceremony in a smoke hut that allows him to identify the alien present.
 He also knows how to heal said alien when the ritual makes him sick.
 In all fairness, he learned this from the last alien who showed up.

 - Directly averted in the JAG episode “The Return of Jimmy Blackhorse” where a Navajo medicine woman refuses to believe that the remains of a WWII code talker are the right ones, despite a conclusive DNA analysis.

 - Malcolm in the Middle had the brother Francis stuck in Alaska with no purpose in his life.
 He turns to a totem pole that his buddies stole to give him a vision and guidance to his life.
 He is unable to do so when the original owner turns up and reclaims the pole.
 Francis begs him to reveal the magic of the totem.
-The guy chides him for assuming he's a Magical Native American, points out that he's a proud Methodist and has only one word for snow: snow!
+The guy chides him for assuming he's one, points out that he's a proud Methodist and has only one word for snow: snow!

 - Featured frequently on Dr. Quinn, Medicine Woman.